shawnsong/kubernetes-handbook/wrap-up/setup-services.md

 ```

 > Note:
 When creating the `systemd` files, please make sure `Type=Notify` is **ONLY** applied for API Server but not for the Controller Manager and Scheduler.
 Otherwise, `systemd` will keep restarting Controller Manager and Scheduler due to a startup timeout (because only API Server needs to send a notify system call to indicate it is able to accept requests).
+Please refer `systemd` `man` page for more information.